danielschranz/boot-resource-filter/README.md

 ### Example usages
 It is possible to run this task from the command line:
-- `boot filter-resources -m ".*\.edn" -r ':test'=test -r '#"dummy"=something'`
+- `boot filter-resources -m ".*\.edn" -r user=mike -r password=secret'`

 but most likely you will want to run it from within a `build.boot`
-* **TODO** example here
+* **TODO** add example here

 ### Available options
 ```
 Options:
   -h, --help                       Print this help info.
-  -m, --matching REGEX             Conj REGEX onto set of regular expressions to select files for filtering.
+  -f, --files REGEX                Conj REGEX onto the set of regular expressions to select files for filtering.
-  -r, --replacements MATCH=RESULT  Conj [MATCH RESULT] onto a map to specify which tokens to replace with which string.
-The files will be searched for tokens in the following formats: {{token}} .
-TODO allow for ${token} or @token@.
-TODO allow for regexps as generic string matchers.
+  -n, --no-properties              Do not use system properties to replace tokens.
+  -r, --replacements MATCH=RESULT  Conj [MATCH RESULT] onto the replacements map.
+You can overwrite system properties by adding entries here.
  ```

 ### License